patricknelson/silverstripe-migrations/README.md

-# SilverStripe 3.x Database Migrations Module
+# SilverStripe 3.x Database Migrations
 Facilitates atomic database migrations in SilverStripe 3.x.
 Inspired by [Laravel's migration capability](http://laravel.com/docs/master/migrations), this relatively simple module was built to work as an augmentation to the existing `dev/build` that is already commonplace in SilverStripe.

 SilverStripe's database schema is *declarative*, which means that the code defines what the state of the database *currently should be* and therefore the system will do what it needs to do in order to change the current schema to match that declared structure at any given moment (by proxy of `dev/build`).
 In contrast, database migrations offer a method to *imperatively* define how that structure (as well as the data) should change progressively over time.
 The advantage to this is that it makes it easier for you to rename columns (while retaining data), combine multiple columns or even change the format of data over time without leaving behind legacy code which should no longer exist, helping keep things tidy.